WillCollier/scikit_learn/README.md

 This is a nearest neighbour classifier.
-It uses the classic car evaluation dataset from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation
+It uses the classic car evaluation dataset from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation This file is saved as car.data in the directory

 Each car has seven traits: buying, maint, doors, persons, lug_boot, safety, class.